Manuel Akanji

+An academy graduate of FC Winterthur, Akanji's professional career began in 2014, when he made his debut for the then-Swiss Challenge League club, having also previously played for the club's second team.
+He moved to first tier FC Basel in 2015, where he won consecutive league titles in 2015–16 and 2016–17, the latter of which was a double that included the 2016–17 Swiss Cup.
+Following his success with Basel, Akanji was sold to Borussia Dortmund during the winter transfer window of 2018.
+During his stay in the Bundesliga, he helped Dortmund win the 2019 DFL-Supercup and the 2020–21 DFB-Pokal.
+He joined Manchester City in 2022, winning a continental treble in his first season with the club, as well as numerous other trophies, including one more Premier League title in 2023–24.

+Internationally, Akanji represents Switzerland, making his debut for the senior team in 2017 after featuring for the under-20 and under-21 sides.
+He was a member of Switzerland's squad for two editions of the UEFA European Championship, in 2020 and 2024, as well as two FIFA World Cups, in 2018 and 2022.

 Club career

 Youth football and early career

-Born in Neftenbach, Akanji began his youth career with the local club in Wiesendangen.
-In May 2007, Akanji changed clubs and was a youth-team player for FC Winterthur, featuring for their Under-18 team and later with their second team.
-In the 2014–15 Challenge League, he became a regular starter for Winterthur having played two games for them during the second half of the 2013–14 season.
+Akanji began his youth career with the local club in Wiesendangen.
+In May 2007, Akanji changed clubs and was a youth-team player for FC Winterthur, featuring for their under-18 team and later with their second team.
+In the 2014–15 Challenge League, he became a regular starter for Winterthur, having played two games for them during the second half of the previous season.

-Basel
+FC Basel

-On 15 April 2015, it was announced that Akanji would transfer to Basel for the 2015–16 Super League season.
+On 15 April 2015, it was announced that Akanji would be transferred to FC Basel for the 2015–16 Swiss Super League season.
 He made his Swiss Super League debut on 26 September 2015 being substituted in against FC Lugano.
-Under trainer Urs Fischer, Akanji won the Swiss Super League championship at the end of the 2015–16 Super League season and at the end of the 2016–17 Super League season for the second time.
-For the club this was the eighth title in a row and their 20th championship title in total.
-They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.
+Under manager Urs Fischer, Akanji won the Swiss Super League championship at the end of the 2015–16 Super League season.
+Basel then won the 2016–17 Swiss Super League and 2016–17 Swiss Cup double, making it the sixth time the club had achieved this feat in its history.

-As Swiss Champions, Basel qualified for the 2017–18 UEFA Champions League and started in the Group stage.
-Akanji played in all six games over the full 90 minutes and helped the team finish in second group position, thus qualifying for the next round.
-On 15 January 2018, Basel announced that Akanji had transferred to Borussia Dortmund.
+As Swiss Champions, Basel qualified for the 2017–18 UEFA Champions League and started in the group stage.
+Akanji played the full 90 minutes in all six games and helped the team finish second in its group, thus qualifying for the knockout phase.